OctopusDeploy/blog/blog/2023-01/key-assumption-work-culture/index.md

 You don't have to be in a safety-critical industry to benefit from this relationship.
 The same cultural traits that predict safety are also related to communication, collaboration, innovation, and problem-solving.
 Culture affects the flow of information, which is critical to all these activities.

-> In 2022, we found that the biggest predictor of an organization's application-development security practices was cultural, not technical: high-trust, low-blame cultures focused on performance were significantly more likely to adopt emerging security practices.
+> In 2022, we found that the biggest predictor of an organization's application-development security practices was cultural, not technical: high-trust, low-blame cultures focused on performance were significantly more likely to adopt emerging security practices."
 > <cite>The Accelerate State of DevOps Report, 2022</cite>

 Theory X management restricts the flow of information and limits who can take action.
 Managers draw information up and pass decisions back down.